Inference for Large-Scale Linear Systems with Known Coefficients: Geometry of the Null Hypothesis

-The preceding discussion highlights that whether condition (ii) in \eqref{eq:geo3} is satisfied can depend delicately on the orientation of $N$ and $N^\perp$ in $\mathbf R^d$ and the position of $x^\star(P)$ in $N^\perp$.
-Our next result, provides a tractable geometric characterization of this relationship.
+This discussion shows that whether condition (ii) in \eqref{eq:geo3} is satisfied can depend delicately on the orientation of $N$ and $N^\perp$ in $\mathbf R^d$ and the position of $x^\star$ in $N^\perp$.
+Our next result provides a tractable geometric characterization of this relationship.

-\begin{theorem} For any $\beta(P)\in \mathbf R^p$ there exists an $x_0 \in \mathbf R^d_+$ satisfying $Ax_0 = \beta(P)$ if and only if $\beta(P) \in R$ and $\langle s, x^\star(P)\rangle\leq 0$ for all $s\in N^\perp \cap \mathbf R^d_-$. \end{theorem}
+\begin{theorem} For any $\beta\in \mathbf R^p$ there exists an $x \geq 0$ satisfying $Ax = \beta$ if and only if $\beta \in R$ and $\langle s, x^\star \rangle\leq 0$ for all $s\in N^\perp \cap \mathbf R^d_-$. \end{theorem}